Live music collecting has always been something that requires a lot

 In the days of vinyl bootlegs (when only a small part of Led Zeppelin's

-get a copy of the show from the master tape.
+to get a copy of the show from the master tape.
 That caused many generations

 of the same recording but due to amateur, poor techniques of copying